Cassation

 Loading...

-"Assuming and not conceding," the defendant writes in the appeal, "that the obligation for the hotelier to supply tap water does not exist, it cannot be denied that the failure to provide drinking water is, in any case, a inefficiency that deserves to be compensated" because "anyone staying in a hotel, regardless of class, legitimately expects to be able to drink tap water during meals, just as they take for granted that they will find a bed with sheets, a warm room, soap in the bathroom, etc.".
+"Assuming and not conceding," the defendant writes in the appeal, "that the obligation for the hotelier to supply tap water does not exist, it cannot be denied that the failure to provide drinking water is, in any case, a inefficiency that deserves to be compensated" because "anyone staying in a hotel, regardless of class, legitimately expects to be able to drink tap water during meals, just as they take for granted a bed with sheets, a warm room, soap in the bathroom, etc.".

 The right to drink tap water